YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 ### Relational Simplification of Rational Numbers

-We can use a single algorithm named `simplify''` to
+We can use a single algorithm named `simplify''` ,  where  `simplify'' a b a' b'` is true iff the rational number `a/b` has  normal form `a'/b'`, to

-- simplify a rational number to the normal form
+- (_Forward_) simplify a rational number to the normal form
-- scale up a normal form rational number
+- (_Backward_) scale up a normal form rational number
-- ti find rational numbers whose numerator and denominator are co-prime.
+- (_Quine_) find rational numbers whose numerator and denominator are co-prime.

-We need a relation `simplify` such that `simplify a b a' b'` is true if the rational number `a/b` has  normal form `a'/b'`.
+Below we see how this is done.

 I first came up with two versions, named  `simplify` and `simplify'`, which are good at forward and backward execution resp. but not the other way round.
 Further observation of the internals of these definitions helped with the definition of a third version `simplify''`, which is satisfactorily relational.
 We first compare `simplify` with `simplify''`.